 2. Fix iPhone Stuck on Apple Logo with Progress Bar via 3rd-Party Tool

-The following is a step by step solution to help you use “Fix iOS System” to get your device out of the Apple Logo with a progress bar.
+The following is a step by step solution to help you use the iOS repair tool to get your device out of the Apple Logo with loading bar.

 Step 1: Begin by downloading and installing the program to your computer.
-Launch it and then click on “Fix iOS System.”
+Launch it.
 Before clicking on any of the three modes displayed, connect the iPhone to the computer.

 Step 2: Select the “Standard Mode” and the program will prompt you to put the device in DFU mode.
 Click “Start” and then follow the on-screen instructions to put the device in DFU mode.